cs411-alawini/fa23-cs411-team010-CRUD/doc/DatabaseDesign.md

 <img width="693" alt="image" src="https://github.com/cs411-alawini/fa23-cs411-team010-CRUD/assets/143149260/b7a69c06-9043-4b6b-be7a-c940c95b6bb2">
 <img width="756" alt="image" src="https://github.com/cs411-alawini/fa23-cs411-team010-CRUD/assets/143149260/aeb08aea-07d4-47cc-93e1-64d356546087">

 The reason why I add index to (Passenger.PassengerFirstName, Passenger.PassengerLastName) is that this combination of attributes is used in SELECT clause, so that adding an index can improve the query performance.
-Based on the screenshot,
+Based on the screenshot, the actual execution time before adding the index is between 0.579 and 1.09 seconds, after adding the index, the actual execution time is between 0.359 and 0.654 seconds, the query performance is improved.

 ### EXPLAIN ANALYZE After Adding Index to (Ticket.PassengerId, Ticket.FlightNumber)
 <img width="566" alt="image" src="https://github.com/cs411-alawini/fa23-cs411-team010-CRUD/assets/143149260/774ffe82-77ff-4a80-9129-69b3bb7a1feb">
 <img width="754" alt="image" src="https://github.com/cs411-alawini/fa23-cs411-team010-CRUD/assets/143149260/33bd2214-1e44-45b1-a563-2f07eeb67466">

 The reason why I add index to (Ticket.PassengerId, Ticket.FlightNumber) is that this combination of attributes is used in JOIN clause and SELECT clause of the subquery, so that adding an index can improve the query performance.
+Based on the screenshot, the actual execution time before adding the index is between 0.579 and 1.09 seconds, after adding the index, the actual execution time is between 0.362 and 0.635 seconds, the query performance is improved.

 ### EXPLAIN ANALYZE After Adding Index to Flight.FlightNumber
 <img width="463" alt="image" src="https://github.com/cs411-alawini/fa23-cs411-team010-CRUD/assets/143149260/e6e8420a-0bb4-4ff3-9199-c7a15877632d">
 <img width="757" alt="image" src="https://github.com/cs411-alawini/fa23-cs411-team010-CRUD/assets/143149260/d7568c02-4db4-4d8f-a88c-12c63ea3dc5d">

 The reason why I add index to Flight.FlightNumber is that this attribute is used in JOIN clause, so that adding an index can improve the query performance.
+Based on the screenshot, the actual execution time before adding the index is between 0.579 and 1.09 seconds, after adding the index, the actual execution time is between 0.373 and 0.689 seconds, the query performance is improved.

 # Advanced Query 2
 ### Description